-In this article we'll take a close up look at creating motion graphics for video and ribbon boards in sports venues, including a case study with TCU Athletics.
+In this article we'll take a close up look at creating motion graphics for video and ribbon boards in sports venues.

 When you think of motion graphics in sports, a few things probably come to mind.
 Sports show graphics packages, weird looping 3D animations on the local news, and Gatorade commercials.
 An often overlooked segment of the motion graphics industry is in stadiums and venues across the world.